-If your colonists are too unhappy they’ll revert to a feral life--living in derelict areas of the station and ignoring your commands.
+If your colonists are too unhappy they’ll revert to a feral life — living in derelict areas of the station and ignoring your orders.

 To make matters worse, colonists talk to each other about what they experience; a bad day for one colonist can quickly spread as a rumor throughout the colony.
 So keep those low-class miners away from the high-class mess halls.

 Colonists have a unique inventory filled with whatever it is that colonists collect.
-Some of these items are harmless books and watches, but other items pose a danger to the colony, like shivs and cigarettes.
+Some of these items are harmless books and watches, but other items pose a danger to the colony, like shivs, drugs and cigarettes.

 Colonists develop relationships over time.
 They get jealous when good things happen to their enemy, and extra sad if something bad happens to a friend.

-Exercise caution before jettisoning an unruly colonist.
-Executing a popular colonist could result in a mutiny.
+Exercise caution before jettisoning a troublemaker — as executing a popular colonist could result in a mutiny.

-All of these areas are filled with resources waiting to be harvested, just be sure that no other faction has claimed the area.
+All of these areas are filled with resources waiting to be harvested, just make sure that no other faction has claimed the area.